CFL safety and disposal

 You also can call the Minnesota Pollution Control Agency at 800-657-3864 for proper disposal instructions.

-Fluorescent bulbs can be recycled through Waste Management “Lamp Tracker” program for a fee.
+Fluorescent bulbs may be recycled through the Waste Management “Lamp Tracker” program for a fee.

 Visit the Lamp Tracker